quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part68_14.4_Rendering.md

 ---

 #### Focus Angle and Extended Sound Sources
 For sound sources near the listener, modeling them as extended arcs allows for a gradual transition of sound across multiple speakers.
-The focus angle \(a\) defines the projection of an extended sound source on the speaker circle, creating a "pie wedge" shape within the circle.
+The focus angle $a$ defines the projection of an extended sound source on the speaker circle, creating a "pie wedge" shape within the circle.
 This approach helps in creating more realistic and spatially accurate audio experiences.
 :p How does the concept of the focus angle apply to extended sound sources?
 ??x
-The focus angle \(a\) is used to model extended sound sources near the listener by defining their projection on the speaker circle as a "pie wedge" shape.
+The focus angle $a$ is used to model extended sound sources near the listener by defining their projection on the speaker circle as a "pie wedge" shape.
 This allows for a gradual transition of sound across multiple speakers, creating more realistic and spatially accurate audio experiences. x??

 ---